WeBankFinTech/Visualis/visualis_docs/en_US/Visualis_sendemail_en.md

-> Visualis send mail design
+> Visualis Send Email Design
-## 1. brief introduction
+## 1 Introduction
-&nbsp;&nbsp;&nbsp;&nbsp;The mail function is a data output function provided by DSS, which can be used by dragging in the workflow.
-Currently, the mail node supports sending visualis's data display nodes, namely, the display node and the dashboard node.
-Currently, the mail is sent in the way of picture sending.
-After the configuration is completed, a picture of the preview effect of display and dashboard will be received in the mailbox.
-In mail sending, DSS adopts the spring mail sending toolkit javamailsenderimpl, which is implemented in the springjavaemailsender class.
+&nbsp;&nbsp;&nbsp;&nbsp;The mail function is the data output function provided by DSS, which can be used by dragging and dropping in the workflow.
+At present, the mail node supports sending Visualis data display nodes, namely Display node and Dashboard node.
+Currently, the mail sending method adopts the method of sending pictures, and after the configuration is completed, you will receive a picture of the preview effect of Display and Dashboard in the mailbox.
+In mail sending, DSS uses Spring's mail sending toolkit JavaMailSenderImpl, which is implemented in the SpringJavaEmailSender class.

-## 2. Implementation process of mail sending
+## 2. The implementation process of email sending
-&nbsp;&nbsp;&nbsp;&nbsp;Mail sending is the last step in developing workflow reports.
-In the sendemail node, data output is realized by linking sending items and binding sending nodes.
-Its function depends on the CS service of linkis.
-Since the mail node belongs to a type of appconn, and there are also instances of related appconns, when configuring mail sending, the following mail configurations need to be configured, where enhance_ JSON is the related sending configuration item of sendemail, mainly including the IP, port, user name, password and protocol of the mail server.
-For related configurations, refer to the following SQL:
+&nbsp;&nbsp;&nbsp;&nbsp;Email sending is the last step in the development of workflow reports.
+In the SendEmail node, data output is realized by linking the sending item and binding the sending node, and its function depends on the CS service of Linkis.
+Since the mail node belongs to a class of AppConn, it also has related AppConn instances.
+Therefore, when configuring mail sending, due to the needs of the mail, you need to configure the following mail configurations, of which enhance_json is the relevant sending configuration item of SendEmail, mainly the IP of the mail server, Port, username, password, protocol.
+Its related configuration can refer to the following SQL:
 ```sql
 INSERT INTO dss_appconn_instance (
     appconn_id,